 The Ranch includes a chicken coop, rabbit hutches, a goat paddock, a pig pen, a sensory and play garden, a nature/bird watching space, a composting area, and a high tunnel greenhouse.
 Therapists use the animals to help individuals express their feelings, learn healthy behaviors and improve self-esteem.
 Lakemary School students take turns tending to the flowers and caring for the animals that live at the Ranch.
 Each classroom also plants, tends and harvests a raised bed of vegetables, providing students with exercise and fresh fruits and vegetables to eat.

-The focal point of The Ranch is the Andre Dight Memorial Barn, complete with dedicated therapy space, bathroom facilities, and a number of animal stalls.
+Another prominent aspect of the Ranch is the André Dight Memorial Barn.
+This beautiful building boasts space for therapy, bathroom facilities, several animal stalls, multiple heating units, and wireless internet.
 The barn hosts daily group activities such as classroom instruction, special presentations, individual/group/family therapy, and more.

-Another exciting aspect of this initiative is the relationship with several organizations like the K-State Extension Master Gardeners, Spring Valley Rabbits, and Terabithia Goat Farm to not only help us maintain a fully functioning ranch but to also have an official 4-H SPIN Club.
-The group meets regularly and is made up of dedicated students from Lakemary School.
-They also participate in various animal/gardening competitions at local fairs and have won several awards.
+The addition of the Ranch has led to exciting partnerships with organizations including the K-State Extension Master Gardeners, Spring Valley Rabbits, and Terabithia Goat Farm.
+These groups not only help us maintain a fully functioning ranch, they also helped us form an official 4-H SPIN Club.
+The group, made up of dedicated Lakemary School students, meets regularly and participates in various competitions at local and county fairs.
+They have even won several awards!